Examining the dynamics of a partial meltdown

 Ordinarily, this fuel core is kept submerged in water that circulates to remove the heat of nuclear fission, making steam that is used to turn turbines to generate electricity.

-With loss of power and pumps after the earthquake, the fission reactions at the plants were successfully halted.
+With loss of power and pumps after the earthquake, a situation underscoring long outages risk to U.S. reactors as well, the fission reactions at the plants were successfully halted.
 But there is much residual heat in the reactors, both because they operated at about 550 degrees Fahrenheit and because the radioactive elements in the fuel continue to produce heat as they decay.
 Without pumps to circulate the water, it will boil off quickly.

-That apparently is what happened at least one of the reactors, leaving the upper part of the cores uncovered until technicians, in what has been described as a desperate measure, rigged up a way to pump seawater in.
+That apparently is what happened at least one of the reactors, with fuel rods fully exposed and the upper part of the cores uncovered until technicians, in what has been described as a desperate measure, rigged up a way to pump seawater in.
 The seawater is laced with boric acid, which would quench a fission reaction if one began.

 Once part of the core is exposed, the zirconium starts to oxidize, or rust, extremely rapidly, becoming brittle and cracking.
-The rusting also results in the production of explosive hydrogen the cracking allows the most volatile radioactive elements in the fuel, like iodine and cesium, to escape.
+The rusting also results in the production of explosive hydrogen, as seen after explosion spiking radiation levels at the site, and the cracking allows the most volatile radioactive elements in the fuel, like iodine and cesium, to escape.
 To prevent pressure buildup, the gases are allowed to vent into the containment, and in this case must have leaked or were vented through the containment into outside air.

 As the rods crack apart, the pellets inside them can start to fall out, which engineers call a washout.